bartderijk/Funda/README.md

 To start off you'll need an `API key`, which can be found in the assignemt's brieving.
 Add it in `config.js` in the root, and you're good to go.

-Run `npm run serve` for development, or `npm run build` for a more optimized build.
+Install the app with `npm ci` then run `npm run serve` for development, or `npm run build` for a more optimized build.
 Still on the todo list are e2e tests, and I wasn't able to finish up the unit tests within the time limits.

 If anything's unclear, please reach out.
 I'm more than happy to help.